Treechcer/GUST/README.md

 ## Mod API

 Mod API is stored in the file `modAPI.ps1`.
-For now, it is only used as an easy way to access user inputs from the main GUST script.
+For now, it is only used as an easy way to access user inputs and GUST functionality from the main GUST script.

 | Function       | Description |
 |----------------|-------------|